 Anyone who wants to compete with AWS, rather they are Google, VMware, or a regional Cloud provider, and try to do so based primarily on price, will ultimately lose.
 Few companies can leverage the economies of scale that Amazon does to drive down the price of their offerings to match Amazon; even if someone can, like a Google, it would likely not be a compelling enough reason alone for users to choose them over AWS.
 If you want to compete with Amazon, in a space where they are currently the standard-bearer, then you need to build a better mousetrap.

 Building a better mousetrap means either a) providing some differentiated services that AWS does not currently offer or b) achieving parity with AWS in terms of services offered but doing it better and with more ongoing innovation.
 The former can offer quick success but is difficult to sustain if AWS chooses to offer the same services in the future.
-The latter requires much more work and a laser-like focus on developing new services for their Public Cloud: personally, I don’t think a provider can achieve the latter unless they can “employ” a literal army of developers and engineers, like those employed by Google or VMware or by those who leverage open source communities.
+The latter requires much more work and a laser-like focus on developing new services for their Public Cloud: personally, I don’t think a provider can achieve the latter unless they can “employ” a literal army of developers and engineers, like those employed by Google or Microsoft.

-Like Rackspace, VMware has the potential to compete with AWS by offering Hybrid Clouds built using vCloud Suite powered Private Clouds and Public Clouds.
+Like Microsoft, VMware is attempting to compete with AWS by offering Hybrid Clouds built using vCloud Suite powered Private Clouds and Public Clouds.
 The question is will VMware be able to innovate with their yet to be released Public Cloud offering to compete with the services offered by AWS?
-If VMware and other contenders like Google want to step up to the plate against AWS in the Public Cloud space, then they need to not merely be content with offering a web portal that allows infrastructure admins to order a farm of virtual machines.
+If VMware and other contenders like Google and Microsoft want to step up to the plate against AWS in the Public Cloud space, then they need to not merely be content with offering a web portal that allows infrastructure admins to order a farm of virtual machines.
 Instead, they need to not chase the Amazon of 2008 but the Amazon of today and what AWS will become in 2018.

 - VMWare Is Right: Not Every Cloud Needs OpenStack (thevarguy.com)